-Statistics 1430 is an introduction to the fundamental concepts of probability, statistics, and data analysis.
+Statistics 1430 is a 4 credit, 2 lecture/2 recitation per week introduction to the fundamental concepts of probability, statistics, and data analysis.
 Topics include surveys and experiments, numerical and graphical summaries, discrete and continuous random variables, simple linear regression, relations in categorical data, sampling distributions for means, and introduction to confidence intervals.
 The prerequisite is Math 1131.
 We assume you can do basic integration.

 This course satisfies the General Education foundation requirement in Mathematical and Quantitative Reasoning or Data Analysis which has the following goals and expected learning outcomes: